McJackTang/MMPD_rPPG_dataset/README.md

 ## Access and Usage
 **This dataset is built for academic use.
 Any commercial usage is banned.**
 To access the dataset, you are supposed to download this [letter of commitment](https://github.com/McJackTang/MMPD_rPPG_dataset/blob/main/Data%20Usage%20Protocol.pdf).
-Send an email to <tjk19@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn> with the signed or sealed protocol as attachment.
+Please use the education or affiliation mailbox to email <tjk19@mails.tsinghua.edu.cn> and cc <yuntaowang@tsinghua.edu.cn> with the signed or sealed protocol as an attachment.
+The signature of staff in the university is preferred.
 There are two kinds of dataset for convenience: full dataset(370G, 320 x 240 resolution ), mini dataset(48G, 80 x 60 resolution ).
 There are two ways for downloads： OneDrive and Baidu Netdisk for researchers of different regions.
 For those researchers at China, hard disk could also be a solution.